 - A call to follow the company on social media, including social profile links

 - A call to subscribe to email newsletters and other related subscriptions

 - A call to contact a company, including all forms of contact information

-3. Author bios for individual contributors must be placed by you, in the user profile and may not be included within the text of the post itself.
-If multiple authors wrote the post, it will be published under one name and the other authors’ names may be included in a by-line at the bottom (no bio information or links may be included).
+3. Author bios for individual contributors must be placed by you in the user profile and may not be included within the text of the post itself.
+If multiple authors wrote the post, it would be published under one name, and the other authors’ names may be included in a by-line at the bottom (no bio information or links may be included).
 Example: “John Smith and Sam Miller also contributed to this post.”